-The invitation is vague.
-If you can call it an invitation.
-There’s no mention of date or time.
-I am not even sure who is hosting.
+The invitation has no date or time.
+I don’t even know who is hosting.
 All I have is the address: Facebook.com.

-What I do know is that this is a Bring-Your-Own event, so I’m carrying a crate.
-I can’t risk running out, although I don’t plan to get tipsy, having learnt my lesson from LinkedIn, the only office party I’ve ever attended where good-humoured activity behind the photocopier is sniffed at.
-I prefer the gatherings on Twitter where I dance around handbags with a charming crowd, although I sometimes step in a dollop of indignation.
-But so far, the positives outweigh the late-night sole wiping.
+What I do know is that this is a bring-your-own event, so I’m carrying a crate, although I don’t plan to get tipsy.
+I learnt my lesson on LinkedIn, the only office party I’ve ever attended where good-humoured activity behind the photocopier is considered improper.
+These days, I prefer the gatherings on Twitter where I dance around handbags, while ignoring the late-night fistfights.

 I also enjoy the occasional Instagram outing, although even this pictorial universe has warriors lurking in the lushness.
 One of them once commented on peony I showed him that I’d ‘obviously never seen a real one’.

 So, it is with trepidation that I enter the Facebook ballroom, ‘fifteen years late to the party’, as a friend of mine puts it when I run into him by the entrance.
 He is in a group of tall men with good hair who are standing with their blazers over their shoulders declaring that they are moving onto the next thing.
 ‘This joint,’ they say, ‘has had its day’.

 Five minutes in and I know they’re mistaken.
 This party is far from over, although I soon realise that I was right to fear what attending birthdays, weddings and funerals simultaneously might do to my mood.
 As I stand under the disco ball trying to get my bearings, one friend sails past in an American Smooth while another collapses by the exit, alone and exhausted, the lace on her burgundy dress ripped at the seams.